BlazorTextArea records a KendoAngularTextBox step. Upon execution the step doesn't enter the text as expected.

-Please add the necessary missing translator.
+Please add "Hidden" to the options.

 Telerik does not support test studio assemblies in .net standard and does not have a test runner in .net core.
 Considering all of our Azure DevOps and container agents are running linux we will not be able to use the tool.

 I hope my email finds you well and safe.

 I successfully managed to setup executive server.